lowbontimp/stp-iris/README.md

 ## Strengh
 * It runs in command-line interface.
 * It is light.
 Computer's memory is used minimally.
 * It is fast.
-Raytracing is not performed to find a proper window of the data.
+Raytracing is not performed to find a proper window.
 Options for dynamic window (e.g., window from 100 s before  P arrival to 300 s after S arrival) is under developement.

 ## Installation